Court Denies Criminal Defendant’s Motion to Suppress Evidence Obtained via Warrantless Search: eDiscovery Case Law

 So, what do you think?
-Do you have a solid “hold” on your hold process?
-Please share any comments you might have or if you’d like to know more about a particular topic.
+Should employees expect privacy within their work email accounts?
+Please let us know if any comments you might have or if you’d like to know more about a particular topic.

 Sponsor: This blog is sponsored by CloudNine, which is a data and legal discovery technology company with proven expertise in simplifying and automating the discovery of data for audits, investigations, and litigation.
 Used by legal and business customers worldwide including more than 50 of the top 250 Am Law firms and many of the world’s leading corporations, CloudNine’s eDiscovery automation software and services help customers gain insight and intelligence on electronic data.